Quantum dynamics of monitored free fermions: Evolution of quantum correlations and scaling at measurement-induced phase transition: Field theory and initial conditions

 where $a \neq b$ denote two arbitrary different replicas, and $\hat{{\cal J}}=-i \hat{U}^{\dagger}\partial_{t}\hat{U}$ denotes the temporal component of the Noether current.
 The points $\boldsymbol{x}$ and $\boldsymbol{x}^\prime$ belong to the $d$-dimensional surface of the space-time that corresponds to the time (that we choose to be $t=0$) at which the observables are studied.
 The NLSM is supplemented with absorbing boundary conditions at this surface (which follows from the fact that measurements at times $t>0$ cannot affect properties of the system at $t=0$).
+This expression is exact within the NLSM theory, and describes the long-wavelength limit $q \ell_0 \ll 1$ of the original microscopic problem.

-As emphasized in Refs.~\cite{Poboiko2023a,Poboiko2023b}, the problem has close similarity to the Anderson localization problem in $(d+1)$ dimensions, with random measurement positions and outcomes playing a role of ``impurities'' in space-time.
+As emphasized in Refs.~\cite{Jian2023, Poboiko2023a,Poboiko2023b}, the problem has close similarity to the Anderson localization problem in $(d+1)$ dimensions, with random measurement positions and outcomes playing a role of ``impurities'' in space-time.
 Important differences include the replica limit ($R\to 1$ here instead of $R\to 0$ for the Anderson-localization problem) and the symmetry class (which is BDI or AIII for the models under consideration, as discussed above), with the chiral symmetry emerging due to the structure of the action in the Keldysh space.
 Since $\mathcal{C}(\boldsymbol{x},\boldsymbol{x}^\prime)$ is given by the current-current correlation function of the NLSM, it is a counterpart of the two-point conductance of the Anderson-localization problem.
 Correspondingly, the particle-number covariance $G_{AB}$ is a counterpart of the two-terminal conductance.

 These results were derived in Refs.~\cite{Poboiko2023a,Poboiko2023b} where the limit of long time evolution ($T\to \infty$) from the initial state at $t_i=-T$ was considered.
 In this limit, a steady ensemble of quantum states is formed, which does not depend on the initial state.
 Clearly, for finite $T$ some information about the initial state should remain, so that the NLSM theory should be supplemented by a boundary condition at $t=t_i$ that depends on the initial state.
 We will now consider three important classes of initial states and determine the corresponding $t=t_i$ boundary conditions for the NLSM, which are illustrated in Fig.~\ref{fig:boundary}.